-Here are some helpful starting points for parents, guardians and teachers of children who were previously in care.
+Here are some helpful starting points for parents, carers and teachers of children in care.

 This guide is not a manual for all children, it is a starting point to help and assist with some common challenges.

 The focus of this guide is principally the transition from Primary to Secondary.
 However much of the guide will support any stage/age of transition or school change.